harlyq/aframe-mesh-particles-component/README.md

 The **mesh-particles** component uses shader based geometry instancing to create a set of particles from an entities' mesh geometry.
 The particles start spawning once the component is created (and the mesh is available), and will continue until the **duration** expires.
 Properties can be used to define the position, velocity, acceleration, color, scale and rotation of the particles.

-For a demo goto https://harlyq.github.io/aframe-mesh-particles-component/ (banana asset from Poly by Google)
+[See a demo](https://harlyq.github.io/aframe-mesh-particles-component/) (banana asset from Poly by Google)

 ![Screenshot](assets/screenshot.jpg)